Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

-25+ Nourishing Postpartum Snacks
+25+ Dietitian-Approved Postpartum Snacks

 vegan trail mix bars cut after coming out of the freezer

 As an Amazon Associate, I may earn from qualifying purchases.
-You can read more here on our Disclaimer and Privacy Page.
+You can read more here about our Disclaimer and Privacy Page.

 I remember two days after having our VBAC home birth, our lovely doula, Lindsay, came by with lentil soup.